LeetLLM

 A lookup table alone can't distinguish senses.
 First, though, it has to learn a useful map of token usage.

 Words that repeatedly appear near similar words tend to play similar roles.
-In return workflows, refund and replacement may both occur near approved, request, or label; carrier and tracking may cluster around shipment status language.
+In technical text, encoder and decoder may both occur near layer, attention, or mask; cache and prefix may cluster around reuse and latency language.

 The simplest evidence is a co-occurrence count: for every token, count words within a fixed context window.